yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/07-create-labels-sources/README.md

 ### Loading edge label information

 Following a similar approach, we can also create labels for the edges.
-In this example, we bind the edge label text to the `ownership` property of the dataset and we add some more text information.
+In this example, we bind the edge label text to the `ownership` property of the dataset, and we add some more text information.

 ```
 const edgeData = [